lowla/lowladb-node-notify/README.md

 ## License

-liblowladb is available under the MIT license.
+lowladb-node-notify is available under the MIT license.
 See the LICENSE file for more info.